whatisinternet/french-press/README.md

     - Builds router
     - Adds mixin folder
     - Adds webpack config
+    - Generates a test suite
-    - Replaces refs to French Press with your own
+    - Replaces refs to french-press with your own
   - View component (base component)
+    - All come with tests
     - [Full](#generate-a-view-full)
       - Comes with routes
     - [Slim](#generate-a-view-slim)
       - Comes with routes
   - Child component
+    - All come with tests
     - [Full](#generate-a-component-full)
       - No route included
     - [Slim](#generate-a-component-slim)